mrmhodak/buildtest/index.rst

  - build tests easily for scripting languages (R, Python, Perl, Ruby, Tcl)
  - Run tests through an interactive menu
  - Scan tests and report which ones can be built with buildtest
+ - build test for different shells (csh, bash, sh)
+ - Generate job submission scripts for each test
+ - build YAML configuration from buildtest for system & easybuild package

 .. _CMake: https://cmake.org/documentation/